Hybrid Curriculum Learning for Emotion Recognition in Conversation: Introduction

 While in UC, since ERC requires reasoning over multiple utterances in the conversation, we cannot directly schedule the utterances asynchronously in the “easy to hard” scheme.
 As a result, we design an emotion-similarity based curriculum (ESC) to implement utterance-level curriculum learning.
 Specifically, inspired by the \emph{``confusing label'' problem} mentioned above, we believe that in a conversation, those utterances with confusing labels are more difficult than others.
 Therefore, we make the model focus on the utterances with easily recognizable emotion labels in the early stage, then progressively strengthened the model’s capability of identifying the confusing emotions.

 More specifically, based on previous studies \cite{plutchik1982psychoevolutionary,mikels2005emotional} on psychology, we employ the degree of intersection angle between different emotion labels in Valence-Arousal 2D emotion space \cite{guo2019dean,yang2021circular} to measure the similarity between emotion labels.

-During ESC, instead of one-hot encoding, the target represents a probability distribution over all possible emotion labels.
+During ESC, instead of one-hot encoding, the target is a probability distribution over all possible emotion labels.
 The probability of each label is determined by the similarity between current label and the gold label.
-In other words, instead of solely belonging to its true emotion label, each utterance can also belong to similar emotions to a lesser extent.
+In other words, besides its true emotion label, each utterance can also belong to similar emotions to a lesser extent.
 In the beginning of the training process, the targets of utterances with emotions \emph{happy} and \emph{excited} should almost be the same, but always be very different from \emph{sad}.
-During the training process, the label representation gradually shifted to the one-hot encoding.
-This way, small mistakes are corrected less than big mistakes in the beginning, which resembling a curriculum in which broad concepts are explained before subtle differences are emphasized.
+Then the label representation gradually shifted to the one-hot encoding during the following training process.
+This way, small mistakes are corrected less than serious mistakes at the beginning, it could also be considered as an easy-to-hard curriculum in which broad concepts are taught before those tiny differences are emphasized.

 Our hybrid curriculum learning framework is model-agnostic.
 We evaluate our approach on five representative ERC models.
 Results on four benchmark datasets demonstrate that the proposed hybrid curriculum learning framework leads to significant performance improvements.